sridhar-5/Google-Meet-Clone/README.md

 # Google Meet Clone

+For this project, plan is to try using a MongoDB, Express.js framework, and scoket.io for real-time events.
+Firstly, had plans to make a real-time chat app but later thought of extending this project to a complete google meet clone.

 # Action Plan:

 Firsly, The Frontend of the Home Page is made with html (Yeah, Very Very Silly. i was learning react when i was building this so didn't want to experiment).Lollll.